mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 A broader description of the design and use of supporting documentation is explored in previous chapters.
 Here I explore the specific use of GDP related resources.
 I set up the working pattern based on my professional experiences and my own academic and cultural interests.
 However, my choice of a walled garden approach in terms of limited design patterns and bespoke documentation based on patchable code snippets created a possible tension with the professional practices of some parents with coding experience.

-#### Use of simple code examples which demonstrate the pattern in isolation

 <!--NOTE DEVELOP THIS EXAMPLE - RELATE TO PRACTICE OF CODE PATCHING (EXPLORED IN PREVIOUS CHAPTER) -->

 Code examples were initially the starting resource.
 The idea being it was quick to see the behaviour in context.
-The, use of code examples by Te in 2019-05-08 shows the effectiveness of the use of code examples by participants.
+The use of code examples by Te shows the effectiveness of the use of code examples by participants.
 The following example outlines the process of Te finding a GDP to implement and adding it to his game.

 Insert table from https://docs.google.com/document/d/1fYuwJe4GbbGtZQttIz1mP1wYNPAwaPErr7BNjmbRmBM/edit#

 The timings of the process of patching the code show that the learner is hesitant in the process.
 He checks the code and then checks the game output to test that the code creates the desired behaviour.
 Once this is verified he progresses to copy and paste the code from the create function of the sample code to the create function of his own source code.

-In the next iteration of game making Te works with his father Da.
+In the next iteration of game making Te works with his father Da and tries replicate a previous process of work where he scans the provided menu of patterns but fails partly as the pair have diverted from one of the core paradigms of the templated example.

 <!-- Convert to  table in https://docs.google.com/document/d/1fYuwJe4GbbGtZQttIz1mP1wYNPAwaPErr7BNjmbRmBM/edit#
 Extract from 2019-05-08 - 20 mins -->
-    NOTE - REPLACE WITH TABLE
+    NOTE - REPLACE WITH TABLE AND DEVELOP WITH INLINE INTEPRETATION / SCREENSHOT
     Te: Right what shall we add next?
 So it follows?
     Da: yeah that would be interesting wouldn’t it.
     Te: you know like the ghost in pac-man
     Te: I think it’ll be in here.
-(Looking at menu of Game Mechanics – can’t see it) _Te navigates to the online pattern menu._
+(Te navigates to the online pattern menu.
+Te scans the menu of GDPs but can not see one which matches his criteria)
     Te: We could add some player health.
-    Da indicates at the moment this work ok.
+    Da indicates at the moment this aspect of the game works ok.
-    Te: shall we try to get Mick for this
+    Te: Shall we try to get Mick for this
-    Da: ah we could google it.
+    Da: Ah we could google it.
-    They google "phaser pacman"

-In this interchange Te looks to try replicate a previous process of work where he scans the provided menu of patterns to
+    _They google "phaser pacman" and start a lengthy process of navigating developer documentation and professional coding forums to scan for relevant solutions._

 The pair's process here as they work on adding a pattern of _following enemies_ is very different from previous example of self-directed code patching from code examples.

-#### Example of use of professional practices of accessing professional documentation

 To explore the use of of professional practices of accessing professional documentation the previous exchanges between Te and Da can be revisited.